dangoldbj/openclaw-simplex/docs/reference/screenshots.md

 This page shows the SimpleX invite flow in OpenClaw Control UI.

+It assumes the SimpleX channel is already configured, for example with a managed `channels.simplex.connection` setup.

 ## Control UI invite flow

 1. Open `Control -> Channels -> SimpleX`.